DhruvAthaide/Login-RegistrationForm-MongoDB/README.md

 git clone https://github.com/DhruvAthaide/Login-RegistrationForm-MongoDB.git
 ```

-Then, open the terminal in the project file, and run the following command:
+Then, open the terminal in the project directory, and run the following command:

 ```bash
   npm install